-What portion of the cost of health insurance will I pay as a retiree?
+What will the cost of health insurance be as a retiree?

-The amount you must contribute toward the cost of your health insurance coverage as a retiree will be based on your salary grade (or equivalent) at the time of retirement.
 Ask your HBA what your premium will be.
 You may be able to use your sick leave credit to reduce your cost.
-See pages 5 to 7.
+See pages 5-7.

 Although health insurance premiums generally increase annually, your sick leave credit is a fixed monthly amount and will not change.